SymfonyCasts/vue/sfcasts/ep1/product-card.md

 but we're not perfect either, and I think that's great.
 However, if you can *generally* follow this, you'll be happier with your components.

-Next, now that we're loading data via AJAX, we're need a way to tell the *user* that things are loading... not that our server is on fire and they're waiting for nothing.
+Next, now that we're loading data via AJAX, we need a way to tell the *user* that things are loading... not that our server is on fire and they're waiting for nothing.
 Let's create a Loading component that we can re-use anywhere.